Surrogate-based cross-correlation for particle image velocimetry: Related works

+The $\mu$ plays an important role to make the denominator not equal to zero.
+Interestingly, the numerator is the correlation between the input and the desired output and the denominator is the energy spectrum of the input.

-Our observation is that the regularization term of Eq.(\ref{Eq_mosse}), $|S|^2=|0-1\cdot S^*|^2$, could be regarded as a special term for a negative template (delta function, $1\Leftrightarrow \delta(\mathbf{x})$), as demonstrated in Fig.~\ref{fig_3}.
+Our observation is that the regularization term of Eq.(\ref{Eq_mosse}), $|S|^2=|0-1\cdot S^*|^2$, could be regarded as a special term for a negative template (delta function, $1\Leftrightarrow \delta(\mathbf{x})$).
 That is to say, the MOSSE filter also expects the cross-correlation between $S$ and a negative Dirac delta function to be zero.
-Now, it is clear that the parameter $\lambda$ controls the importance for this negative template response.
+Now, it is clear that the parameter $\mu$ controls the relative importance for this negative template response.

-A new generalized cross-correlation method, acronymed CFCC, is proposed by replacing one image $F_1$ with the surrogate filter $(\frac{GF_1}{F_1F_1^*+\lambda})$ of correlation filter.
-In other words, one original image is pre-processed with MOSSE filter, and the second original image does not change.

-The CFCC method, a direct combination of correlation filter and cross-correlation, does provide an improved shape of cross-correlation peak.
-However it does not achieve satisfactory results due to a large number of outliers (Section~\ref{sec_exp}).